MaxBerglund/Encrypto/README.md

 # Encrypto 1.0
 Encrypto is an encryption tool developed in Java by Max Berglund, Abood Aldaker and Daniel Öhman.

+**How to use:**
+To use the main Encrypto interface, run the Main.java file located in the src folder.
+To use another implementation with a terminal interface, run Encrypto.java.
+If you want to use Encrypto in order to encrypt images, run ImageEncrypto.java.

 Overview: